-The Field Guide to Pregnancy
+The Field Guide to Pregnancy by Caylie See

 The author tried to maintain a relaxed approach in discussing pretty much anything & everything that may or may not happen during each stage of ones pregnancy.
-While we appreciate her desire to educate, the information is sometimes scary and off-putting especially if you are thinking about becoming pregnant.
+While I appreciate her desire to educate, the information is sometimes scary and off-putting especially if you are thinking about becoming pregnant.
 Obviously you need to understand what is happening to your body and if it is normal or not so you aren't running off to the OBYGN at every little thing, but in some ways it's nice to not know everything that could happen especially if it never happens to you personally.
 After all, we don't want to have anxiety at such an important time in our lives.

-What we liked the most about the book is her mix of Chinese and Conventional methods.
+What I liked the most about the book is her mix of Chinese and Conventional methods.
 She includes many recipes and discusses which foods are safe and which are not as well as which foods to use with caution, like ginger (yep, ginger!).
 Basically this is a whole body approach to pregnancy.
 She emphasizes caring for yourself physically, mentally, and through diet.
 She also discuss the various forms of birthing from home birth, to hospital, doula, breast feeding and more.

-You may also enjoy:
+You may also like:

 Book Corner Quick Links

-Links to the books we've read & reviewed for your convenience!
+Links to the books I've read & reviewed for your convenience!

 You're welcome to link to Running Bug Farm or use a single image with a brief description to link back to any post.
 Republishing posts in their entirety is prohibited.
-Feel free to pin on Pinterest!